JacobPulk/art/README.md

 ### OR use the .exe

-1. Download the latest executable version of this program (the `...executable.zip` version under "Assets" [here](https://github.com/JacobPulk/art/releases/latest)) and extract the folder ([Windows](https://www.cedarville.edu/insights/computer-help/post/how-to-extract-files-from-a-zipped-compressed-folder), [Mac](https://support.apple.com/guide/terminal/compress-and-uncompress-file-archives-apdc52250ee-4659-4751-9a3a-8b7988150530/mac)) wherever you want.
+1. Download the latest executable version of this program (the `...executable.rar` version under "Assets" [here](https://github.com/JacobPulk/art/releases/latest)) and extract the folder wherever you want.
 2. Execute the program by double-clicking `art.exe`.

 ### OR use Python otherwise (not recommended)